manticoresoftware/manticoresearch/docs/replication.rst

 - :ref:`data_dir <data_dir>` option should be set in :ref:`searchd <searchd_program_configuration_options>` section of config

+- there should be a :ref:`listen <listen>` for replication protocol directive containing an external IP address and it should not be 0.0.0.0 along with ports range defined

 - there should be at least one value of :ref:`listen <listen>` for SphinxAPI protocol directive containing an external IP address and it should not be 0.0.0.0